 OAT Scoring: Each section receives a score between 200 and 400.
 Eight standard scores are reported: biology, general chemistry, organic chemistry, physics, reading comprehension, quantitative reasoning, total science (comprising biology, general and organic chemistry, and physics), and an academic average (comprising all sections).
 The mean score among examinees (academic average) is 300; scores of 320 or higher are considered competitive for optometry schools.

 Official Test Preparation Material:

 There are three general steps in applying to optometry schools: the primary application, the secondary application, and the interview.

 1. Primary applications must be filed with the Optometry Centralized Application Service (OptomCAS), which is a centralized application system.
+This application includes: biographical data, academic history, letters of recommendation, work experience, extracurricular experience, and a personal statement.
 Once the application is complete, OptomCAS forwards it to whichever schools the student has designated.

 2. Secondary applications or supplementary forms are specific to individual optometry schools; schools send these to applicants after they have received the OptomCAS application.
 Both frequently request additional information, essays, and letters of recommendation.
 Some schools screen applicants before the applications or forms are sent out.
 However, secondary applications and supplementary forms differ in that the latter is not a formal application.

 3. Interviews: After reviewing the primary and secondary applications (or supplementary forms), optometry schools invite promising applicants to interview.
 Applicants are responsible for all costs of interviewing, including airfare, lodging, ground transportation, professional attire, and meals.